 Many essential oils are not safe to eat.

-In the end, aromatherapy probably isn't the magical, cure-all solution that is often presented as on the internet.
-However, it may be able to help you – even if the only benefit is a nice smell.
+In the end, essential oils probably aren't the magical, cure-all solution that is often presented as on the internet.
+However, they may be able to help you – even if the only benefit is a nice smell.

 Have you tried aromatherapy?
 Did it help you?
 Which scent is your favorite?
 Tell us in the comments below.